Pranjalab/enc/readme.md

 - **👁️ Session Monitoring**: Active sessions are monitored.
 Closing your terminal locks the session instantly.
 - **🚀 Runtime Encryption**: Code is decrypted on-the-fly into a secure RAM buffer for execution and wiped immediately after.
 - **⚡ SSHFS Integration**: Mount your remote encrypted projects locally to edit them with your favorite IDE (VS Code, Vim, etc.) as if they were on your machine.
+- **🔑 Zero-Hassle SSH Setup**: Admin creates users with only a password.
+Users can then run a single command (`enc setup ssh-key`) to auto-generate and register SSH keys securely, enabling password-less access instantly.
 - [x] **Role-Based Access Control**: Granular permission management for Admins and Developers.

 ---